mmertama/cmakedoc/README.md

         FigmaQML
         OpenSSL*)

-# Excude files you do not want to be spellchecked
+# Exclude files you do not want to be spellchecked

     set(CMAKEDOC_SPELL_EXCLUDE_FILES
         \*.qmlproject*)